paulwrubel/stroll/README.md

 A program written in Stroll is called a Stroll.
 It depicts the path you travel and the actions to take on your walk around the neighborhood.
 It is a text file composed of ASCII characters, arranged in a grid.

 A stroll is composed of various nodes ("points"), which are connected by edges ("paths").
 This effectively makes a stroll a graph.
-Each points and path may have an action associated with it, and the entire program is run incrementally until it terminates or crashed.
+Each points and path may have an action associated with it, and the entire program is run incrementally until it terminates or crashes.
 No validation is done before the program arrives at the next action.

 ### Home